oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-document-understanding/4-python-sdk/4-python-sdk.md

 1. Confirm the results by looking at the source image on your local computer.

-1. You can also take a look at the JSON output in your Object Storage bucket under the prefix you specified in the python file (1.e. *results-python*).
+1. You can also take a look at the JSON output in your Object Storage bucket under the prefix you specified in the python file (i.e. *results-python*).

 Congratulations on completing this workshop!